Envitia/maplink-docs/pages/support/install-and-upgrade.md

 after the change has been made, not ones that were opened before.
 If the application is a system service, such as Microsoft's Internet Information Services (IIS), a reboot may be required.
-- Or, set the application's working directory to the desired MapLink Pro version's bin directory.
+- Or, set the application's working directory to the desired MapLink Pro version's bin64 directory.

 ## Windows Licensing
 Certain MapLink Pro components installed on Windows require a licence to be installed on the machine before they will work.